jktomer/website/content/en/docs/concepts/cluster-administration/flow-control.md

 * The special `exempt` priority level is used for requests that are not subject to flow control at all: they will always be dispatched immediately.
-The special `exempt` FlowSchema classifies all requests from the `system:master` group into this priority level.
+The special `exempt` FlowSchema classifies all requests from the `system:masters` group into this priority level.
 You may define other FlowSchemas that direct other requests to this priority level, if appropriate.